-The LTC4098/LTC4098-1 provide a small amount of power to V{OUT} in suspend mode by including an LDO from V{BUS} to V{OUT} .
+The LTC4098 provides a small amount of power to $V{OUT}$ in SUSPEND mode by including an LDO from $V{BUS}$ to $V{OUT}$ .
 This LDO will prevent the battery from running down when the portable product has access to a suspended USB port.
 Regulating at 4.6V, this LDO only becomes active when the switching converter is disabled.
-In accordance with the USB specification, the input to the LDO is current limited so that it will not exceed the low power or high power suspend specification.
-If the load on V{OUT} exceeds the suspend current limit, the additional current will come from the battery via the ideal diodes.
-The suspend LDO sends a scaled copy of the V{BUS} current to the CLPROG pin, which will servo to approximately 100mV in this mode.
+To remain compliant with the USB specification, the input to the LDO is current limited so that it will not exceed the low power or high power suspend specification.
+If the load on $V{OUT}$ exceeds the suspend current limit, the additional current will come from the battery via the ideal diodes.
+The suspend LDO sends a scaled copy of the $V{BUS}$ current to the CLPROG pin, which will serve to approximately 100mV in this mode.
 Thus, the high power and low power suspend settings are related to the levels programmed by the same resistor for 1x and 5x modes.

-Figure 5.
+Figure 3.
 Ideal Diode V-I Characteristics